rezafouladian/MacintoshPortable/docs/TestManager.md

 To enter the test manager, you can ground the VIA_TEST line located at pin 7 of the J22 edge connector.
 This must be done at boot before the cursor appears.
+You also should be able to press the interrupt button to cause a "sad mac" to display and start the test manager, though it will go to sleep after some time unless you [turn off sleep](#7---prevent-sleep).

 Connect a serial cable to the Modem port on the Portable.